defx/dynamo/README.md

 })
 ```

-> If you're collection _doesn't_ need to have items added at any point then there's no need to provide a template, - re-ordering and removals can all be achieved without any templating.
+> If you're collection _doesn't_ need to have items added at any point then there's no need to provide a template as re-ordering and removals can all be achieved without it.

 ## Action